Pacific Flyway Council

 • Coordinate collection and analysis of biological data.

 Management plans typically focus on populations, which are the primary unit of management, but may be specific to a species or subspecies.
-Management of some migratory birds requires coordinated action by more than one flyway (e.g., Rocky Mountain Population of Greater Sandhill Cranes, Four Corners Population of Band-tailed Pigeons).
+Management of some migratory birds requires coordinated action by more than one flyway (e.g., Rocky Mountain Population of Greater Sandhill Cranes, Four Corners Population of Band-tailed Pigeons, peregrine falcon take allocation).

 Development Process

-Subcommittees of the Study Committee develop and update management plans.
-Once a subcommittee has developed an acceptable draft plan or plan revision, the Study Committee reviews it.
-After necessary revisions and editing, the Study Committee adopts a formal recommendation approving the plan and forwards it to the Council for review.
+Subcommittees of the Study Committee and Nongame Migratory Bird Technical Committee develop and update management plans.
+Once a subcommittee has developed an acceptable draft plan or plan revision, the Study Committee or Nongame Migratory Bird Technical Committee reviews it.
+After necessary revisions and editing, that committee adopts a formal recommendation approving the plan and forwards it to the Council for review.

 In the Pacific Flyway, management plans generally have a 5-year planning horizon with revisions as necessary to provide current guidance.